halhen/statnot/README.md

 If you are interested in more examples, my [dotfiles, including .statusline.sh](http://github.com/halhen/dotfiles/tree/master) and [dwm configuration](http://github.com/halhen/dwm/tree/master) are available on [github](http://github.com/halhen).

-Written by Henrik Hallberg (<halhen@k2h.se>) and released under the GPL.
+Released under the GPL.
 Please report any bugs or feature requests by email.
 Also, please drop me a line to let me know you like and use this software.

+Authors:
+ * Henrik Hallberg  (<halhen@k2h.se>); halhen@github
+ * Olivier Ramonat; enzbang@github